 Humane behavior in prehistoric societies

 To illustrate this point, it is best to consider signs of humane behavior among prehistoric societies.
-The most extraordinary example is probably the one hundred thousand years old Shanidar 1 skeleton.
-This skeleton belonged to a Neanderthal man about forty years old discovered by Ralph Solecki in the 1950’s in a cave of the Zagros mountains in Iraq .
+The most extraordinary example is probably the 100,000-year-old Shanidar 1 skeleton.
+This skeleton belonged to a Neanderthal man about 40 years old discovered by Ralph Solecki in the 1950s in a cave of the Zagros mountains in Iraq.
 This man was so severely handicapped that he could not have lived to this age without the support of the group to which he belonged.
 According to Trinkaus and Shipman5,

 The radical novelty of the pole of fragility and vulnerability

-Not only do humans care for those who do not have any direct biological utility, but they care for those who have disappeared and want to keep their memory, as demonstrated by our Neanderthal ancestors of the Shanidar cave one hundred thousand years ago.
+Not only do humans care for those who do not have any direct biological utility, but they care for those who have disappeared and want to keep their memory, as demonstrated by our Neanderthal ancestors of the Shanidar cave 100,000 years ago.
 They may actually spend an incredible energy to keep the memory of the dead.
 The construction of dolmens and pyramids must have mobilized whole populations during tens of years.
 Was not art in its infancy an attempt to alleviate the two major concerns of humans, fecundity and death?
-To overcome death through this double strategy: have descendants and keep the memory of deceased was an explicit preoccupation of humans since their origin.
+To overcome death through this double strategy — have descendants and keep the memory of the deceased — was an explicit preoccupation of humans since their origin.

 Thus human societies have reorganized themselves about a new pole governed by the presence of suffering and death, which is related to the realization of the fragility and vulnerability of its members.
 Actually, we tend to judge the degree of humanity of a society through the way in which it takes into account in its organization the presence of suffering and death.